SeongjaeHuh/past_engin/Part1.md

 # 3. Extract tables authors and posts from the database and create Hive tables.

-## a.
-Use Sqoop to import the data from authors and posts

 ```
 # training 계정으로 접속
 su training